milagrofrost/grid_car_spec_chaos/README.md

 After that, the script will continue to run forever.
 It watches the screenshot folder every few seconds, waiting for any new screenshots to arrive.
 When it sees a new screenshot from GRID, using Steam's 'F12' hotkey, it will create a new set of values.
 After that you'll need to retire your race and start again to load the new values.
 I used this screen show method as a way to interact with python script without having to switch between game and the window where python is running.

+I have saved configs that I thought were interesting in the 'saved'configs' folder.
+To use these values, you;ll just need to copy the values from the CSV file in the folder and copy the values to ANY car you like in the 'cars' folder of your GRID installation.

+Try 'df3 Formula -1" You're gonna love that one.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details